 Introduce dogs slowly and carefully

 When introducing your adult dog to another dog, take it slow and be mindful of the dogs' body language and behavior.
 Start by having the dogs meet in a neutral space, such as a park or on a walk.
-Keep both dogs on a initially and allow them to sniff and greet each other in a calm and controlled manner.
-If both dogs show signs of and positive interaction, you can gradually allow them more freedom to play and interact off-leash.
+Keep both dogs on a leash initially and allow them to sniff and greet each other in a calm and controlled manner.
+If both dogs show signs of comfort and positive interaction, you can gradually allow them more freedom to play and interact off-leash.

 Supervise interactions and provide positive reinforcement